KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - bifurcal contra Bifurcated
 - Note on goddess-tradition Cross-Stratum articulation

+The relational operator **contra** stays lowercase in Title Case headers, as it does in running prose.
+It functions as a minor connecting word — the canonical stand-in for the relational "vs" — not a titled term, so it is not capitalized even in header position: *Theon contra Nekron*, *Entropic Action contra Entropic Essence*, not *Theon Contra Nekron*.

 The guiding principle is consistency within the work or series, with canonical term-casing taking precedence over generic title-case convention.

 ---